jon-jacky/PyModel/samples/Socket/README.txt

-- Stepper, stepper_o, and stepper_a: three different steppers that use the model program and scenarios to test actual sockets on localhost (via the Python standard socket library).
-Also, Sender.py, Receiver.py, etc.: other code for exercising the socket library.
+- Stepper, stepper_o, and stepper_a: three different steppers that use the model program and scenarios to test actual sockets on localhost (via the Python standard library socket module).
+Also, Sender.py, Receiver.py, etc.: other code for exercising the standard library socket module.

 - socket_simulator and socket_simulator_a: two simulators that can
-  optionally replace the Python standard socket library in the steppers.
+  optionally replace the Python standard library socket module in the steppers.
 These simulators can be configured to demonstrate a great deal of nondeterminism and concurrency, even with small messages.

 - test, test_graphics, test_stepper, test_msgsize, etc.: several test
   scripts that invoke various combinations of these modules.

+- fsmpy/ and svg/ directories ...

 Socket model program: modeling nondeterminism and concurrency